sourceduty/File_Metadata_Ratio/README.md

 The triple ratio 1:2:3 is a fundamental concept that finds relevance across diverse fields.
 Its simplicity belies its importance in establishing proportional relationships and its utility in real-world applications.
 Whether in educational settings, professional environments, or daily life, the ability to understand and manipulate ratios is invaluable.

+#

+Copyright (C) 2023, Sourceduty - All Rights Reserved.

+THE CONTENTS OF THIS PROJECT ARE PROPRIETARY.